hcji/PyFingerprint/README.md

 ### Support fingerprint types:

-	**daylight**: Considers paths of a given length.
+	**standard**: Considers paths of a given length.
 These are hashed fingerprints, with a default length of 1024.
 	**extended**: Similar to the standard type, but takes rings and atomic properties into account into account.
 	**graph**: Similar to the standard type by simply considers connectivity.
 	**hybridization**: Similar to the standard type, but only consider hybridization state.